cmu-db/15721-s24-catalog2/doc/design_doc.md

 >Explain the input and output of the component, describe interactions and breakdown the smaller components if any.
 Include diagrams if appropriate.

 ## Design Rationale
->Explain the goals of this design and how the design achieves these goals.
-Present alternatives considered and document why they are not chosen.

 * Correctness:
   * The catalog service ensures data consistency and correctness by adhering to the Iceberg Catalog REST interface.
   * Data durability mechanisms will be implemented to prevent data loss during restarts.